 Over the years, entertainment centers have evolved — mostly out of necessity, as the old-fashioned CRT TVs of the past transitioned to wall-mounted plasma TVs.
 Today’s entertainment centers have to do more than just serve as a place to hold the TV; they serve as storage units, home bars, bookshelves, and more, and can also be a gorgeous focal point for your living or bedroom.

-Purchasing a new multipurpose entertainment center can be costly, but we have tips and ideas on how an entertainment center DIY could give you a customized, multipurpose entertainment center that suits your space, your decorating style, your budget, and your individual needs.
+Purchasing a new multipurpose entertainment center can be costly, but we have tips and ideas on how an entertainment center DIY project could give you a customized, multipurpose entertainment center that suits your space, your decorating style, your budget, and your individual needs.
 Plus, you can design and paint them to match already existing furniture that will also save time and money.

 There are basically two types of multipurpose entertainment centers: Floating and standard.